nareshbhatia/proshop-nx/README.md

 ![Architecture](assets/architecture.png)

-The ProShop app consists of two micro-apps (catalog and cart) sitting behind a _reverse proxy_.
+The ProShop app consists of two micro-apps (Catalog and Cart) sitting behind a _Reverse Proxy_.
 The reverse proxy accepts requests from external clients and depending on the request path, directs them to one of the two micro-apps.
 Thus, the two micro-apps give the appearance of a single cohesive web app.